Smoky Slow Cooker Mexican Black Beans

 Are these black beans spicy?

 Word to the wise, these beans are spicy.
-My household loves spicy food, so we enjoyed having both the jalapeno and chipotle in these.
+My household loves spicy food, so we enjoyed having both the jalapeno and chipotle pepper in these.

 If your palette isn’t as adventurous, reduce/omit the jalapeno and chipotle.